Soham-bansal/Self-Operating-Computer-System/README.md

 ## ⚠️ Notes & limitations

-- The agent uses your **real Chrome** (a separate dedicated profile) for web tasks.
-  Log into sites once via that profile and it persists.
+- The agent uses your **real Chrome** (a dedicated profile) for web tasks — log into sites once in that profile and it persists.
-- Browser tasks on heavily bot-protected sites (e.g. some shopping checkouts) may be limited.
+- Heavily bot-protected sites may limit some browser actions.
-- This controls your real mouse/keyboard — supervise it, and keep the emergency stop handy (`Ctrl+Shift+Q`).
+- It controls your **real mouse and keyboard** — supervise it, and keep the emergency stop ready (**`Ctrl+Shift+Q`**).

+---

+## 🤝 Contributing

+Issues and PRs are welcome!
+If you find this useful, please ⭐ **star the repo** — it really helps and keeps the project moving.

 ## 📄 License